supaorg/supa/docs/product/readme.md

-# SupaCloud
+# Supa

-SupaCloud is build around an immiditate, small vision (wrapper for LLMs - experiments and little apps) and a bigger vision (everything-productivity app).
+Supa is build around an immiditate, small vision (wrapper for LLMs - experiments and little apps) and a bigger vision (everything-productivity app).